miracuse/miracuse.github.io/docs/adventuring/social/index.md

 ### Sense Motive

-    Player 1: Does it seem like this farmer is lying to us about the wolves?
+    Player: Does it seem like this farmer is lying to us about the wolves?

     GM:     Roll Cunning, or Perception.

-    Player 1: What does a +1 get me?
+    Player: What does a +1 get me?

     GM:     There's something off here, but you don't know what.

 Players might find themselves questioning the sincerity of shady merchants or suspicious witches.
 If they feel like an NPC is hiding something, they can use a Skill like **<span style="color: {{ site.scoundrel_color }}">Cunning</span>** or **<span style="color: {{ site.alchemist_color }}">Perception</span>** to deduce more information.